FNNDSC/pl-fshack/README.rst

     If specified, save json representation file to DIR.

     [--version]
-    If specified, print version number .
+    If specified, print version number.

 Run